gvwilson/thirdbit/src/fiction/santas/index.md

 Finner put down *Mechanical Motors Part XVII*.
 He didn't want to lie,
-but after everything he had been through, the whole truth seemed ill-advised.
+but after everything he had been through, telling the whole truth didn't seem like a good idea.
 "By accident," he confessed.
 "I was fooling around with a wherever and set it off by mistake.
 So if I could just use yours to get home, I'd really appreciate it."